Walgreens The Thread

 The pituitary gland is responsible for manufacturing LH.
 With an increase of levels mid-menstrual cycle, this hormone triggers the release of an egg from the ovaries and remains elevated until the end of the cycle.
 In addition, LH stimulates the production of the hormone progesterone, which the body needs to support pregnancy.

-If conception doesn't occur, LH levels fall and the menstrual cycle repeats.
+If conception doesn’t occur, LH levels decrease and the menstrual cycle repeats.
 During weeks one and two of the menstrual cycle, LH levels are normally between 1.37 to 9 IU/L. At the time of ovulation, levels are usually around 6.17 to 17.2 IU/L, and they hover at 1.09 to 9.2 IU/L during the last two weeks.

 After menopause, levels of LH rise dramatically.
 The average range is 19.3 to 100.6 IU/L.